portworx/px-docs/create-manage-storage-volumes.md

 ## Inline volume spec

 PX supports passing the volume spec inline along with the volume name.
-This is useful when creating a volume with your scheduler application template.
+This is useful when creating a volume with your scheduler application template inline and you do not want to create volumes before hand.

 For example, a PX inline spec can be specified as the following: